-COs Course Outcome CLOs Course Learning Outcome CO 1 CO 1 Understand microeconomic factors in related to demand Describe the economic activities performed by the businessmen in the business for profit earning. analysis and its forecasting CLO 2 Understand the significance of demand, its analysis, measurement of demand and its forecasting.
+COs Course Outcome CLOs Course Learning Outcome CO 1 Understand microeconomic factors in related to demand n related to demand businessmen in the business for profit ea analysis and its forecasting Understand the significance of demand, its analysis, measurement of demand and its forecasting.
 CO 2 Apply the theory of production function and Cost concepts to determine CLO 3 Write the production function through Different Combination of variable inputs with Economies of Scale the Break Even Analysis.
 CLO 4 Analyze the Different cost concepts and determine the significance of Break Even Analysis CO 3 Remember different market structures, pricing strategies and different forms business CLO 5 Design and implement different structures of market covering how price is determined under different market structures organization CLO 6 Analyze different forms of business organizations existing in the modern business.

-COs Course Outcome CLOs Course Learning Outcome CO 4 Determine the investment decisions of organizations by applying capital CLO 7 Describe the allocation and sources of capital which plays a vital role in a business organization. budgeting methods and Strategies.
-CLO 8 Demonstrate the concept of capital budgeting and allocations of the resources through capital budgeting methods CO 5 Interpret the financial statement by using CLO 9 Interpret the financial position of business by applying accounting concepts and conventions.
-Fundamental accounting concepts and Ratio analysis.
-CLO 10 Apply the ratio Analysis to assess the operating efficiency and profitability of business.
+COs Course Outcome CLOs Course Learning Outcome CO 4 Determine the investment CLO 7 Describe the allocation and sources of capital decisions of organizations which plays a vital role in a business by applying capital organization. budgeting methods and CLO 8 Demonstrate the concept of capital budgeting and Strategies. allocations of the resources through capital budgeting methods CO 5 Interpret the financial CLO 9 Interpret the financial position of business by statement by using applying accounting concepts and conventions.
+Fundamental accounting CLO 10 Apply the ratio Analysis to assess the operating concepts and Ratio analysis. efficiency and profitability of business.